 What percentage of the U.S. economy comprises small businesses?

-Small businesses are considered the backbone of the U.S economy, contributing to 44 % of the national economic activity.
+Small businesses are considered the backbone of the U.S economy.
+They contribute 44 % of the national economic activity.
 Although their overall share of G.D.P. has declined over the years, from 48% to 43.5%, they are still an important part and contributor to the U.S financial system.

 According to a 2019 SBA profile, there are 30.2 million small businesses in the U.S., which represents 99.9% of all businesses in the nation and 47.3% of all US employees.